Employment Law News

 - Offer a range of activities designed to appeal to everyone, dedicated to building rapport between staff from different backgrounds.
 Muslim staff may not socialise in pubs, for example, so consider events in the social calendar that will accommodate for this difference in sensibilities.

 Inclusivity is key to ensuring a happy and productive workforce.
-A number of the above practical changes are easy to implement but could go a long way to foster a more welcoming work environment for Muslim staff, which is ever more important as we move towards a return to the office.
+A number of the above practical changes are easy to implement but could go a long way to foster a more welcoming work environment for Muslim staff.